isaacnmm/pestpolicy-hugo2XX/content/posts/what-kills-spiders-instantly/index.md

 You can also use pest control products that kill fast though on the other hand, their safety levels are questionable.

 ** That notwithstanding, spiders in our houses-whether venomous or not make our houses look untidy.
-Related: [Compare [Spider](https: //pestpolicy. com/can-you-drown-a-spider/) Bite to Mosquito Bite](https: //pestpolicy. com/spider-bite-vs-mosquito-bite/).
+Related: [Compare [Spider](https://pestpolicy.com/can-you-drown-a-spider/) Bite to Mosquito Bite](https://pestpolicy.com/spider-bite-vs-mosquito-bite/).

 ##  What Kills Spiders Instantly? - A Safer and Quicker Remedy